hypo/PDFTools/README.md

     ./PageComposer file.pcd

+You can also provide output file name with `-o` option instead of the path in pcd like this:

+    ./PageComposer -o output.pdf file.pcd

 ## PCD Format

 The PCD format specify a graphic context whose coordinate system places the origin at bottom left.